Netanyahu, Clinton, Abbas talks.

 RELATED:PM testing waters in cabinet on freeze extensionThe region: An offer he had to refuse

-In the meeting with PLO figures, Abbas demanded an official commitment to renew the building moratorium.
+In a meeting with PLO figures in Jordan, Abbas demanded an official commitment to renew the building moratorium.

 Several senior Palestinians said the US has proposed the two-month extension of the building moratorium.US working frantically to salvage talks